redabenhyma/theodo-stack-generator/generators/server/templates/doc/deployment-symfony.md

 - yarn/npm install requires a lot of memory.
 To bypass this issue, [add some swap file](https://www.cyberciti.biz/faq/linux-add-a-swap-file-howto/)

 - yarn don't have enough permissions to write its cache
-  - Try to use npm inside the `shipitfile.js`